Urigo/angular-meteor/.docs/angular-meteor/client/content/tutorials/angular1/steps/tutorial.step_02.md

 There is a very popular Angular 1 tool that's called [ng-annotate](https://github.com/olov/ng-annotate) that takes care of that for us so we can write regular code that won't get mangled in minification.

-angular-meteor uses that process automatically.
-All you need to do is to change your `.js` files to end with `.ng.js`
+angular-meteor uses that process automatically so you do not need to add those extra definitions and just write your app without minification issues!

-So let's change `app.js` to `app.ng.js` and change the usage in our controller:

-{{> DiffBox tutorialName="angular-meteor" step="2.4"}}

-And from now on, each Angular 1 file we will create will use the `ng.js` extension!

 # Summary